Ahmed-z22/recipe-parser-group10/README.md

 ### Frontend

-Setup and run:

-Open new terminal window
+To setup and run the UI, open new terminal window and run the following commands

 >> cd frontend/